boborodono/San_Antonio_Machine_Learning_SAML/README.md

 ## Training and Testing

-Training & testing data is split using sklearn's train_test_split.
-Our ML dataset contains 5109 samples with 80% allocated to training and 20% to testing; 4087 training samples and 1022 testing samples.
-There are 17 features in our X set against 1 target in our y set.
+Training & testing data is split using sklearn's **train_test_split**.
+- Our ML dataset contains 5109 samples with 80% allocated to training and 20% to testing
+  - 4087 training samples and 1022 testing samples
+  - There are 17 features in our "X" set against 1 target in our "y" set

 <hr>

 ## Model Choice
-We started with sklearn's Random Forest Classifier (RFC).
+We started with sklearn's **Random Forest Classifier (RFC)**.
 These models give the highest overall accuracy, but the poorest positive stroke case recall.
-After preprocessing, RFC models achieve correctly label 28%-40% of positive strokes using different data preprocessing methods.
+- After preprocessing, RFC models achieve correctly label 28%-40% of positive strokes using different data preprocessing methods.

-As of now, sklearn's AdaBoostClassifier supervised ML model returns the greatest positive stroke case recall.
-48% positive stroke case recall is achieved with an AdaBoostClassifier and the above Feature Engineering and Selection techniques above (both KNNImputer and SimpleImputer techniques have achieved 48% positive stroke case recall).
-Currently, sklearn's Support Vector Classifier (SVC) has achieved the greatest 92% positive stroke case recall with lower overall accuracy than the AdaBoostClassifier and RandomForestClassifier models.
+As of now, sklearn's **AdaBoostClassifier** supervised ML model returns the greatest positive stroke case recall.
+48% positive stroke case recall is achieved with an AdaBoostClassifier and the above Feature Engineering and Selection techniques above (both **KNNImputer** and **SimpleImputer** techniques have achieved 48% positive stroke case recall).
+Currently, sklearn's **Support Vector Classifier (SVC)** has achieved the greatest 92% positive stroke case recall with lower overall accuracy than the **AdaBoostClassifier** and **RandomForestClassifier** models.

-* Figure below gives 03/20/2022 AdaBoostClassifier ML model result using SMOTE oversampling and KNNImputer population of missing BMI data
+* Figure below gives **AdaBoostClassifier** ML model result using **SMOTE oversampling** and **KNNImputer** population of missing BMI data.

 <!-- ![](Corcoran/ML_result_screenshots/AdaBoost_SMOTE_KNNImputer_03.20.2022.png) -->
 |              	| Precision 	| Recall 	| F1-Score 	| Support 	|